avalon60/OraTAPI/README.md

    cd <path-to-parent-folder>/oratapi-<x.y.z>
    ./bin/migrate_config.sh -o <path_to_old_install_dir>
 ```
-This will result in your old OraTAPI.ini file, CSV files, and templates, being copied to the new installation.
+This will result in your old OraTAPI.ini file, CSV files, and templates being copied into the new runtime home under `~/OraTAPI`.

 Note that there is also a `migrate_config.ps1` command for Windows PowerShell.